General Spanky

 - "Oh!
 Dem Golden Slippers!" by James A. Bland

 - Published in 1879.
+Hatley received the arrangement credit for this version, which was copyrighted on Mar.
+19, 1937.
 This is played as the slaves leave the boat.
-It's repeated as the kids trap
+It's repeated as the

 - "Old Folks At Home" aka "Swanee River" by Stephen Collins Foster

 - Published in 1851.
+Hatley received arrangement credit for this version, which was copyrighted on Mar.
+19, 1936.
 This is played as Buckwheat overhears the two slavemasters talking.
-It's played

 - "Deep River"

-- This is an African-American spiritual is unknown origin.
-It's played as Buckwheat realizes
+- This is an African-American spiritual of unknown origin.
+Hatley receives arrangement credit for this version, which was copyrighted on Mar.
+19, 1937.
+It's played as Buckwheat

 - "My Old Kentucky Home, Good-Night" by Stephen Collins Foster